-H2.
-Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
-Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
-Numbers should reflect the cohort awarded the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+- H2.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-fulltime undergraduates who applied for and were awarded financial aid from any source. - ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. ✓ Numbers should reflect the cohort awarded the dollars reported in H1.

+- ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Less Than Full-time Undergrad Full-time Freshmen (Incl.
-Fresh) Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if 332 1,197 5 reporting on Fall 2018 cohort) b) Number of students in line a who applied for need-based financial aid 278 834 3 c) Number of students in line ${\bf b}$ who were determined to have financial need 177 603 2 d) Number of students in line ${\bf c}$ who were awarded any financial aid 177 603 2 e) Number of students in line d who were awarded any need-based scholarship or grant aid 173 539 2 f) Number of students in line d who were awarded any need-based self-help aid 151 513 2 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 172 566 2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 55 141 1 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 68% 65% 81% j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$18,223 \$17,460 \$14,244 k) Average need-based scholarship or grant award of those in line e \$4,702 \$6,357 \$3,535 1) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$3,992 \$4,796 \$4,434 m) Average need-based loan ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f who were awarded a need- Ф2 176 Φ4 00 4 Φ4.424 based loan \$3,176 \$4,094 \$4,434
+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2020 cohort) 256 1,126 3 В Number of students in line a who applied for need-based financial aid 215 781 0 С Number of students in line b who were determined to have financial need 141 574 0 D Number of students in line c who were awarded any financial aid 141 574 2 E Number of students in line d who were awarded any need-based scholarship or grant aid 113 478 0 F Number of students in line d who were awarded any need-based self-help aid 123 478 0 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 141 565 2 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 37 135 0 I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 71% 72% 0% J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$17,420 \$17,722 \$4,172 K Average need-based scholarship or grant award of those in line e \$4,361 \$6,260 \$0 L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$3,928 \$4,743 \$0

+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad M Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan \$3,248 \$4,754 \$0

 H2A.
 Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

-Numbers should reflect the cohort awarded the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic..